 But he refused to issue an official university statement condemning the Israeli bombardment of Gaza or to publish regular financial statements spelling out LSE's investment in companies involved in supplying arms to Palestine and Israel.

-students affected by the conflict, help students organise a fundraising day, and donate surplus computers and books to institutions in Gaza.
+The LSE will waive scholarship application fees for students affected by the conflict, help students organise a fundraising day, and donate surplus computers and books to institutions in Gaza.

 The joint statement quoted Davies as saying: "I well understand the concerns felt by many students about the events in Gaza.
 It is painful to observe the suffering of the civilian population.
 Like Professor [Rick] Trainor of Universities UK, who speaks for the sector as a whole, I supported calls for an end to the conflict.
 As he has said, many of the casualties have occurred in educational establishments.
 Wherever in the world scholars or their institutions are threatened, or their lives are disrupted by conflict, I believe all parties should respect the integrity of scholarship and intellectual and academic freedom, and should work to minimise suffering".